What’s New

 Create multiple reward tables mapped to those asset tags.
 This could be grouped by different reward amounts, scope requirements, or priority.

-Present a clearer combined Scope & Rewards view to Hackers.
+Present a clearer combined Scope and rewards view to Hackers.

 More easily scale reward structures as programs grow.